Probing thermal fluctuations through scalar test particles: Introduction

 Notice that the above mentioned instances of vacuum-related phenomena are linked to the transition between vacuum states of some field, driven by some external agent.
 In striking contrast to this, we have the Unruh effect \cite{Unruh1976}, in which a detector can perceive the Minkowski vacuum state as a thermal bath of particles, depending on its state.
 This remarkable example shows that associated to each manifestation of the quantum vacuum is the problem of how to measure it.
 Clearly, probing quantum effects is an easy task in some systems, like the emergence of a superconducting phase, where measurements can be made through simple transport properties.
 However, there exists examples of more elusive phenomena like subvacuum effects, where classically positive-definite observables can assume negative values after renormalization.

-In this regard, fingerprints of quantum field fluctuations were shown to be present on the motion of electric charged particles \cite{johnson2002,ford2004}.
-The system --- a classical test particle interacting with the electromagnetic field --- is such that when the Minkowski vacuum is modified by the presence of an idealized boundary, there will appear an uncertainty of quantum origin in the measurement of the particle velocity.
-Since then, this model has been investigated in several possible arrangements \cite{hongwei2006,seriu2008,bessa2009,Seriu2009,delorenci2014,delorenci2016,delorenci2019b,Camargo2018,delorenci2019}.
-In particular, characteristic divergences reported \cite{ford2004} were shown to be caused by the idealization of the boundary, which naturally led to a systematic study of regularization procedures adapted to this kind of system.
+In this regard, fingerprints of quantum field fluctuations were shown to be present on the motion of electric charged particles \cite{ford2004,johnson2002}.
+There, a charged particle originally still in empty space, gains a stochastic motion when the electromagnetic vacuum is modified by the introduction of a reflective boundary.
+Nonetheless, velocity fluctuations seems to diverge at the boundary and when $\tau=2x$, which corresponds to a round trip of a photon between the particle and the boundary.
+Such divergences are linked back to the punctual nature of the particle, and to idealizations of the boundary, i.e., the perfectly reflectiveness, and its sudden appearance.
+Since then, this model has been investigated in several possible arrangements \cite{hongwei2006,bessa2009,Seriu2009,seriu2008,delorenci2014,delorenci2016,Camargo2018,delorenci2019,delorenci2019b}.
+In particular, the divergences naturally led to a systematic study of regularization procedures adapted to this kind of system.
 For instance, the quantum nature of the particle was studied \cite{Seriu2009}, and results were obtained in some special regimes.
 Another approach consists in implementing a smooth switching of the interaction, which in some cases can lead to analytic results \cite{delorenci2016,delorenci2019b,Camargo2018,delorenci2019}.
 It is also noteworthy that negative uncertainties, a fingerprint of subvacuum phenomena, was linked to a decrease in the overall positive quantum uncertainty \cite{ford2004} or the particle kinetic energy \cite{Camargo2018}.
 We also mention a recent work were the behavior of a charged particle sourced by quantum vacuum fluctuations of the electromagnetic field could be useful to probe space topology \cite{bessa2020a}.

+Some comments on the use of smooth switching functions to describe transitions between physical states is here in order.
+First of all, it should be understood that such transitions may not occur instantaneously.
+The interval of time taken by a system to evolve between two different states may be dependent on parameters related to its dynamics, as for instance the approaching velocity between a reflective wall and a charged particle.
+Even backreaction phenomena behave like that, as for example, happens with diffraction radiation \cite{karlovets2008}.
+In fact, switching functions are greatly related to the layout of an experiment and the corresponding measurement process.
+Typical divergences appearing in idealized scenarios where the interaction is instantaneously turned-on and -off, are naturally regularized when smooth transitions are implemented, suggesting that these functions bring more reality in the description of the physical system.